jhunt/vex/README.md

        or float64 (N=64) floating point number, and printed in scientific notation (d.dddddeD).

+  %lz  Interpret the next N bits as an unsigned integer, and
+       count the number of leading zero bits.
+Valid values for N are 8, 16, 32, and 64.

+  %tz  Interpret the next N bits as an unsigned integer, and
+       count the number of trailing zero bits.
+Valid values for N are 8, 16, 32, and 64.

+  %p   Interpret the next N bits as an unsigned integer, and
+       count the number of bits that are set.
+Valid values for N are 8, 16, 32, and 64.

   %E   Print the host platform endianness.
 Field width controls
        the exact value printed.
 N=1 yields 'L' (little endian) or 'B' (big endian).
 N=2 yields 'LE' or 'BE', N=3 gives